-We also adhere to the 'need to know' principle, where official information is only made available to Defence employees and contractors who need to use or access the information to do their work.
+We adhere to the 'need to know' principle, where official information is only made available to Defence employees and contractors who need to use or access the information to do their work.
 To reduce the risk of unauthorised disclosure, we ensure that only those persons with a proven 'need to know' and an appropriate security clearance gain access to your information.

-As part of our decision making processes, your information may be shared with other Australian government agencies including, but not limited to:
+As part of our decision making processes, your information may be shared with other Australian government agencies, including, but not limited to:

 Your information may also be disclosed as required or authorised by law: for example, in response to a court subpoena requiring the Department of Defence to produce certain documents, or where the information is reasonably necessary for a law enforcement activity.

-We may also provide information about proposed or past exports, as part of Australia's reporting and consultation obligations to our international regime partners.
+We may provide information about proposed or past exports, as part of Australia's reporting and consultation obligations to our international regime partners.
 These disclosures would be in relation to specific technologies or transactions, and would be based upon national security concerns within Australia or impacting our international regime partners.
 We will not disclose your personal or business information beyond these circumstances without your consent, or unless authorised by law.

 The applicant lodges their application through the online Defence Export Control System.
-DEC acknowledges the receipt of the application and advises that target assessment timeframes are 15 working days for standard cases, and 35 working days for complex cases, although some cases may take longer.
+DEC acknowledges the receipt of the application and advises the applicant that target assessment timeframes are 15 working days for standard cases, and 35 working days for complex cases, although some cases may take longer.

 When you lodge an application, we email you acknowledging receipt and advise indicative timeframes.

 Our technical assessors determine whether the item is listed in the Defence and Strategic Goods List (DSGL), or if it may be subject to the Weapons of Mass Destruction (Prevention of Proliferation) Act 1995 (WMD Act) or the Military End-Use (MEU) provision of the Customs Act 1901.